 PY 2022 owner-occupied rehabilitation activity will benefit two households.
 The owner of the completed project is classified as extremely low-income with a household income less than 30% AMI.
 One (1) more applicant was scheduled for repairs to begin around the start of PY 2023 who is classified as moderate-income with a household income between 51-80% AMI.
-The PY 2021 owner-occupied rehabilitation activity, completed within PY 2022, benefitted three (3) households.
-Out of the three applicants, two owners are low-income with a household income between 30-50% AMI, and one is a moderate-income homeowner with a household income between 51-80% AMI.
+The PY 2021 owner-occupied rehabilitation activity, completed within PY 2022, benefitted two (2) households in PY 2022.
+Out of the two applicants, one owner is low-income with a household income between 30-50% AMI, and one is a moderate-income homeowner with a household income between 51-80% AMI.